-Pleasant, easy route that follows woods roads, passes Lookout Lake, skirts Wawayanda Lake, and goes to Wawayanda Furnace.
+Pleasant route that passes Lookout Lake, skirts Wawayanda Lake, and goes to an old coal furnace.

-10.9 miles, mostly easy surface.
+10.9 miles.
 Wawayanda’s trails are mostly level, woods roads so the hiking here isn’t as rocky or rugged as is usual in the Highlands, or in the Kittatinny range in NW Jersey.
 The elevation change isn’t too bad, either.

 Our two cents: